ogelbric/shepherd-orf/README.md

 	# 1 node(s) had untolerated taint {node-role.kubernetes.io/control-plane: },
 	# 2 Insufficient memory, 5 Insufficient cpu. preemption: 0/6 nodes are available:
 	# 1 Preemption is not helpful for scheduling, 5 No preemption victims found for incoming pod.
+	# Installation failed with error: pacakges are in unstable state.

 	# And when you make the cluster bigger... the following results

 	# kubo@UGN5JmN7F92hA:~/orf$ kubectl get pods -A | grep -v Running  | wc -l